nirajp82/KubernetesWithAmazon_EKS_Fargate_DevOps/sections/01-kubernetes-basics/03-kubernetes-introduction.md

 # 3. Kubernetes Introduction
 *Section 1: Kubernetes Basics · ~9 min*

-> Notes below are built from the lecture transcript.

 ## Why Kubernetes exists

 Kubernetes is the most popular container orchestrator — but what actually *is* it, what are its components, and what does each one do?
 Start with the reason it exists at all: **to run your application.**